-- support and guide nurses and midwives in their ethical and clinical decision making, their on-going reflection and professional selfdevelopment; - inform the general public about the professional care they can expect from nurses and midwives; - emphasise the importance of the obligations of nurses and midwives to recognise and respond to the needs of patients and families; - set standards for the regulation, monitoring and enforcement of professional conduct.
+- support and guide you in your ethical and clinical decision-making, your ongoing reflection and professional self-development - inform the general public about the professional care they can expect from you - emphasise the importance of your obligations to recognise and respond to the needs of patients and families - set standards for the regulation, monitoring and enforcement of professional conduct

-All registered nurses and midwives in each area of practice (clinical, education, research, administration or management) should adhere to the Code's principles, values and standards of conduct.
+All registered nurses and midwives in each area of practice (clinical, education, research, administration and management) should adhere to the Code's principles, values and standards of conduct.

-Every nurse and midwife has a responsibility to uphold the values of the professions to ensure their practice reflects high standards of professional practice and protects the public.
-If a registered nurse or midwife does not follow the Code and a complaint is made against them, the Board can investigate that nurse or midwife.
+You have a responsibility to uphold the values of the professions to ensure your practice reflects high standards of professional practice and protects the public.
+If you do not follow the Code and a complaint is made against you, we can investigate you.

-The Nurses and Midwives Act of 2011 requires the Board to provide guidelines to the approved schools of nursing and midwifery on ethical standards and behaviours for students.
-Nursing and midwifery students should become familiar with the Code and its supporting documents as part of their education.
-The Board believes that employers have a responsibility to acknowledge the importance of the Code's values and standards in their relationship with nurse and midwife employees.
-This Code refers to relevant national legislation, as it also directs and supports the promotion of the high standards expected of a nurse and midwife.
+Nursing and midwifery students should become familiar with the Code as part of their education.

+We believe that employers have a responsibility to acknowledge the importance of the Code's values and standards in their relationship with nurse and midwife employees.
+The Code refers to relevant national legislation, as it also directs and supports the promotion of the high standards expected of a nurse and midwife.

-Specific issues concerning professional practice will be considered when they arise and may be the subject of professional practice guidelines to be produced by the Board as required.
+We will consider specific issues concerning professional practice when they arise, and we will produce professional practice guidelines on these as required.